The Early Years

 used to play the "spots" (commercials).
 I loved engineering the show!

-My father is also a songwriter and had record deals from time to time.
+My father was also a songwriter and had record deals from time to time.
 I would go to the recording studio with

 dad and watch the engineer.
 I bugged these guys for hours but they liked my enthusiasm so I learned so very much about